Employee voice is crucial for high performance and innovation, yet leaders continue to silence and disengage their employees unknowingly.

 Employees need resources like pay, role clarity, and employee voice to meet the demands of their work.

-1. There’s no point to making suggestions because they won’t do anything about it
+1. There’s no point to making suggestions because management won’t change anything

 A nurse remembers the first time he made a suggestion.
 He noticed first aid kits had expired and so he emailed his supervisor and the nursing manager.